intuit/design-systems-cli/packages/docs/src/advanced/annotate.md

 - `lint` - Add annotations in JS/TS and CSS for errors and warnings
 - `test` - Add annotations in test files for failed tests

-Just use the `--annotation` flag and install the GitHub apps then the commands should create annoations when run in a CI environment.
+Just use the `--annotate` flag and install the GitHub apps then the commands should create annoations when run in a CI environment.

 Apps to install: